jamcha-aa/init/README.md

 My emacs init.el keeps this rule, ["Simple, slim and sleek, yet powerful"](http://scribes.sourceforge.net/) _specifically for writing (not coding)_.

 This init.el targets Windows emacs or GNU/Linux emacs.
 Based on [gnupack](http://gnupack.osdn.jp/docs/latest/UsersGuide.html)'s init.el, I added following packages to work without gnupack, because gnupack is a large package to install on poor storage (eMMC 32gb) netbooks with latex system.
+Almost all of codes were cited from many emacs sensei on the web.

 - ddskk (and SKK-JISYO.L), skk-azik compatible.
 - flatui